axibase/atsd/rule-engine/control-flow.md

 @end{}
 ```

 The result of applying this template is the original text less any text contained in branches that evaluates to `false`.
-Response retains non-printable characters such as whitespace, tabs, line breaks within the printed branches as is.
+Response retains non-printable characters such as whitespace, tabs, line breaks within the printed branches.

 The following example prints the entity tags table in ASCII format for the entity `nurswgvml007`.